Cell Ranger 3.1 (latest), printed on 06/19/2019

 To export the tabular list of significant features, including p-values and log2 fold changes, click on the Export icon above the tabular view in the data panel.
 This will save the table in CSV format.
 When heatmap mode is selected, click on the camera icon to export the heatmap as a .PNG.
 Example output is shown below (right-click to save and view at higher resolution):

 To export the lists of genes you have created in the Gene Expression sidebar, click on the three dots (More Options) button atop the sidebar and select 'Export Lists' from the popup menu.
 You can import these lists into another dataset to quickly identify cell subtypes.

 Finally, to take a screenshot of the plot, click on the camera button in the toolbox.
+Screenshots will include the legend if there is an active coloring.
 You may want to minimize the sidebar and data panel by clicking their arrow buttons, and then recenter the plot to show it aligned and in highest detail.

 If you have both gene expression and immune repertoire data from the same dataset, or you're interested in the V(D)J analysis capabilities of Loupe Cell Browser 2.0 and later, proceed to Integrated Gene Expression and V(D)J Analysis in Loupe Cell Browser.

 For an overview of the features available within Loupe Cell Browser for gene expression data run along with Feature Barcoding technology, proceed to the Feature Barcoding page.